Chymyst/chymyst-core/docs/chymyst02.md

 After defining the chemical law `c + f => ...`, we first emit an instance of `c(123)`.
 By itself, this does not start any reactions since the chemical law states `c + f => ...`, and we don't yet have any instances of `f` in the soup.
-So `c(123)` will remain in the soup for now.
+So `c(123)` will remain in the soup for now, waiting at the reaction site.

 Next, we call the blocking emitter `f()`, which emits an instance of `f()` into the soup.
-Now the soup has both `c` and `f`, while the calling process is blocked until a reaction involving `f` can start.
+Now the soup has both `c` and `f`.
+According to the semantics of blocking emitters, the calling process is blocked until a reaction involving `f` can start.

-We have such a reaction: this is `c + f => ...`.
+At this point, we have such a reaction: this is `c + f => ...`.
 This reaction is ready to start since both its inputs, `c` and `f`, are now present.
 Nevertheless, the start of the reaction is concurrent with the process that calls `f`, and may occur somewhat later than the call to `f()`, depending on the CPU load.
 So, the call to `f()` will be blocked for some (hopefully short) time.

 Once the reaction starts, it will receive the value `n = 123` from the input molecule `c(123)`.
 Both `c(123)` and `f()` will be consumed by the reaction.
-The reaction will then perform the reply action `reply(n)` with `n = 123`.
+The reaction will then call the reply emitter `reply(n)` with `n = 123`.
-Only at this point the calling process will get unblocked and receive `123` as the return value of the function call `f()`.
+At that time, the calling process will get unblocked and receive `123` as the return value of the function call `f()`.

-From the point of view of the reaction that consumes a blocking molecule, the reply action is a non-blocking (i.e. a very fast) function call.
+From the point of view of the reaction that consumes a blocking molecule, the reply action is a non-blocking (i.e. a very fast) function call, similar to emitting a non-blocking molecule.
+After replying, the reaction will continue running, evaluating whatever code follows the reply action.

-The reaction will continue evaluating its reaction body, _concurrently_ with the newly unblocked process that received the reply value and can also continue its computations.
+The newly unblocked process that received the reply value will run _concurrently_ with the reaction that replied.

 This is how the chemical machine implements blocking molecules.
 Blocking molecules work at once as [synchronizing barriers](https://en.wikipedia.org/wiki/Barrier_(computer_science)) and as channels of communication between processes.